 The planning meetings were creating a by-product of valuable discussion about the teams work.

-In the wider group we had started to move to bring in acceptance test driven development, with a huge emphasis placed on a discussion that should take place for story.*
+In a separate initiative, we had started to move to bring in acceptance test driven development, with a huge emphasis placed on a discussion of the behavioral change that was being introduced with each story.*

 Using specification by example we also gave extra clarity on what was the changing behaviour.
 This encouraged collaboration with the business at a feature level for the sake of the feature and not for the sake of a plan.
 Furthermore this healthy Collaborative discussion helped increase questioning of WHY and allow value to be scrutinised.
 We ended up with a far more effective story to allow us deliver business value.